 So place a bowl inside the aquarium and pour water on it instead of flowing directly on the substrate bed.
 In this way, water will slowly overflow the container to avoid disturbing the substrate bed.
 Initial cloudiness is usual.

-Plants can grow ideally in this sand and can create a small piece of the natural underwater world in your aquarium.
+Plants can grow ideal in this sand and create a small piece of the natural underwater world in your aquarium.
 They use no additional dyes or harmful chemicals that can affect the pH of aquarium water.

 The grain size is perfect to resist any waste accumulation within the substrate bed, thus ensures easy cleaning.
 The sand is soft and ideal for bottom-dwellers to provide them a pleasing playground.